tusharmath/tusharm.com/packages/tusharm.com/contents/articles/chicken-biryani-final-recipe/index.md

 # Marinate

-Create a thick paste of the following items and add it to the 500gm of chicken —
+Create a thick paste of the following items and add it to 500gm of chicken to marinate it for at least 4hrs.

 | Item                    |            Quantity |
 | :---------------------- | ------------------: |